STechBD/CookieCons/README.md

 1. Download the plugin as a zip file from the [releases page]() or from the [WordPress plugin directory](https://wordpress.org/plugins/CookieCons/).
 2. Upload the plugin to your WordPress site.
 3. Activate the plugin.
-4. Go to the CookieCons settings page and configure the plugin.
+4. (Optional) Go to the CookieCons settings page and configure the plugin.
-5. Add the `[CookieCons]` shortcode to your cookie policy page.
-6. Done!
+5. Done!
-7. (Optional) If you want to use the CookieCons widget, go to the Widgets page and add the CookieCons widget to your sidebar.

 ## Features